 UEL also operates a ‘silent witness’ scheme, so you can make an anonymous report of any incident that may have worried you.

 There are numerous CCTV cameras positioned around the Student Village.
 Each one is active and monitored by our Security team in the UEL control room.
 There’s also a strict visitor policy in place, which means you can be safe in the knowledge that those in residences are either authorised visitors or fellow residents.

 The University provides on-site laundry facilities in both the West and East villages.

 The machines are cashless and are operated using a card which can be purchased from the vending machine located in our Residential Services office, Longbridge House.
 The card costs £2 to purchase and you will then need to buy a credit of £10 or £20.

 The cards can be topped up online by selecting the University of East London.

 • West Village - ground floor of Clare House

-• East Village - Longbridge House, in front of Residential Services.
+• East Village - Longbridge House, in front of the Residential Life office.